rancher/docs/content/rancher/v2.x/en/installation/ha/kubernetes-rke/_index.md

 ### Create the `rancher-cluster.yml` File

 Using the sample below create the `rancher-cluster.yml` file.
-Replace the IP Addresses in the `nodes` list with the IP address or DNS names of the 3 Nodes you created.
+Replace the IP Addresses in the `nodes` list with the IP address or DNS names of the 3 nodes you created.

 > **Note:**  If your node has public and internal addresses, it is recommended to set the `internal_address:` so Kubernetes will use it for intra-cluster communication.
 Some services like AWS EC2 require setting the `internal_address:` if you want to use self-referencing security groups or firewalls.